Eastern screech owl

-The eastern screech owl (Megascops asio) or eastern screech-owl is a small owl that is relatively common in Eastern North America, from Mexico to Canada.
-This species resides in most types of woodland habitats across its range, and is relatively adaptable to urban and developed areas compared to other owls.
+The eastern screech owl (Megascops asio) or eastern screech-owl is a stocky, short-tailed owl that is relatively common in Eastern North America, from Mexico to Canada.
+Mid-sized for a screech owl, the species resides in most types of woodland habitats across its range and is relatively adaptable to urban and developed areas compared to other owls.
 Although it often lives in close proximity to humans, the eastern screech owl frequently avoids detection due to its strictly nocturnal habits.

 Taxonomy

-The eastern screech owl was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
+The eastern screech owl was formally described in 1758 by Swedish naturalist Carl Linnaeus in the 10th edition of his Systema Naturae.
 He placed it with all the other owls in the genus Strix and coined the binomial name Strix asio.
-Linnaeus based his account on the "little owl" that had been described and illustrated by the English naturalist Mark Catesby in his book The Natural History of Carolina, Florida and the Bahama Islands.
+Linnaeus based his account on the "little owl" that had been described and illustrated by English naturalist Mark Catesby in his book The Natural History of Carolina, Florida and the Bahama Islands.
 The specific epithet is the Latin word for a type of eared owl.
 The eastern screech owl is now one of 22 screech owls placed in the genus Megascops that was introduced in 1848 by the German naturalist Johann Kaup.

 Five subspecies are typically recognised for the eastern screech owl, but the taxonomy in the species is considered "muddled".
 Much of the variation may be considered clinal, as predictably, the size tends to decrease from north to south and much of the color variation is explainable by adaptation to habitat.